omicscodeathon/crc_shotgun2/README.md

-# amr_cattle
+# crc_shotgun2
-Investigating Antimicrobial Resistant Genes in Kenyan Cattles Using Metagenomics
+Shotgun Sequencing Analysis of the Gut Microbiome in Colorectal Cancer Patients